littleosbook/littleosbook/user_mode.md

 There are a few things every user mode process needs:

 - Page frames for code, data and stack.
-For now we can just allocate one page frame for the stack, and enough page frames to fit the program.
+For now we can just allocate one page frame for the stack, and enough page frames to fit the program's code.

-- We need to copy the binary from the GRUB module to the frames used for code.
+- We need to copy the binary from the GRUB module to the page frames used for the program's code.

 - We need a page directory and page tables to map these page frames into memory.
-At least two page tables are needed, because the code and data should be mapped in at `0x00000000` and increasing, and the stack should start just below the kernel, at `0xBFFFFFFB`, growing to lower addresses.
+At least two page tables are needed, because the code and data should be mapped in at `0x00000000` and increasing, and the stack should start just below the kernel, at `0xBFFFFFFB`, growing towards lower addresses.
 Make sure the U/S flag is set to allow PL3 access.

-It might be convenient to store these in a struct of some kind, dynamically allocated with the kernel `malloc`.
+It might be convenient to store this information in a `struct` representing a process, which can be dynamically allocated with the kernel's `malloc` function.

 ## Entering User Mode